OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 ![Octopus Deploy Multiple Deployment Steps](https://i.imgur.com/yWRFjrU.png)

 ### Argument Reference
-The following agrements define the project:
+The following arguments define the project:
 * `name` - (Required) Name of the project group.
 * `description` - (Optional) Description of the project group.
 * `lifecycle_id` - (Required) The ID of the lifecycle the project will use.